aetperf/aetperf.github.io/_posts/2021-02-16-Optuna-+-XGBoost-on-a-tabular-dataset.md

 print(f"{'best objective value':>20s} : {study.best_value}")
 ```

 We do not display the log here, which is kind of verbose.
-Here are the final parameter values found by Optuna :
+Here are the final parameter values found by Optuna, and the corresponding objective value :

                max_depth : 8
            learning_rate : 0.037288466802750865